The ultimate guide to eCommerce SEO for beginners (that won't cause your head to spin)

 It’s worth noting that Google may even integrate your breadcrumbs into your listings on mobile search results, making it easier for shoppers to understand what your page offers.

-05. Fix technical issues
+05. Fix technical issues on eCommerce websites

 Google’s algorithm penalizes websites with a poor user experience.
 Think: pages with slow load times, broken links, and other technical issues that frustrate visitors.